Azusa-mikan/YearProgressBot-Python/README.md

 ## License

-This project is based on the original [WTFNMFPLv1](https://github.com/RedL0tus/YearProgressBot/blob/master/LICENSE) license.
+This project is a Python rewrite of [RedL0tus/YearProgressBot](https://github.com/RedL0tus/YearProgressBot), which is licensed under [WTFNMFPLv1](https://github.com/RedL0tus/YearProgressBot/blob/master/LICENSE).

+The code in this repository is licensed under the GNU General Public License v3.0 (GPL-3.0).

 ## Contributing